- Automobiles & Motorcycles

 - PE, or polyethylene

-- Cellular, or foam, polyethylene
+- Foamed polyethylene

 - Low-smoke plenum copolymers

-- Polypropylene (PP) and cellular (foam) polypropylene
+- Polypropylene (PP) and foamed (cellular) polypropylene

 - FEP, or fluorinated ethylene propylene